A. M. Rathnam

-A. M. Rathnam is an Indian film producer, lyricist, screenwriter, and director known for his works in Telugu and Tamil cinema.
+Arani Muni Ratnam# is an Indian film producer, lyricist, screenwriter, and director known for his works in Telugu and Tamil cinema.
 Under Sri Surya Movies Entertainment, a movie production house he owns in Hyderabad, he has produced blockbusters in Telugu such as Karthavyam (1990), Peddarikam (1992), Sneham Kosam (1999), and Kushi (2001).
 He ventured into Tamil cinema in 1996 with the blockbuster Indian, which was India's Official Entry for the Best Foreign Language Film at the Academy Awards.
 He then produced films such as Natpukkaga, Kadhalar Dhinam, Kushi, Run, Dhool, Kovil, Ghilli, 7G Rainbow Colony, Sivakasi, Dharmapuri, Arrambam, Yennai Arindhaal and Vedalam.

 Personal life

-Rathnam was born in Buchireddypalem of Nellore district in Andhra Pradesh.
+Rathnam was born into a Telugu speaking family at Buchireddypalem of Nellore district, Andhra Pradesh.
 Rathnam has two sons, director and actor Jyothi Krishna and actor Ravi Krishna.
 Jyothi Krishna's directorial debut Enakku 20 Unakku 18 and its Telugu version, as well as Ravi Krishna's first four films, that also include Jyothi Krishna's second directorial venture Kedi, were all produced by Rathnam himself.

 In 2012, he built a temple for Shirdi Sai Baba at his office in Valasaravakkam.